atomix/atomix/README.md

 Copycat is an extensible Java-based implementation of the [Raft consensus protocol](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).

-The core of Copycat is a framework designed to support a variety of asynchronous frameworks and protocols.
-Copycat provides a simple extensible API that can be used to build a strongly consistent, fault/partition tolerant state machine over any mode of communication.
+The core of Copycat is a framework designed to integrate with any asynchronous framework or protocol.
+Copycat provides a simple extensible API that can be used to build a strongly consistent, *fault/partition tolerant state machine* over any mode of communication.
-Copycat's Raft implementation also supports advanced features of the Raft algorithm such as snapshotting and dynamic cluster configuration changes and provides additional optimizations pipelining, fast serialization, and read-only state queries.
+Copycat's Raft implementation also supports advanced features of the Raft algorithm such as snapshotting and dynamic cluster configuration changes and provides *additional optimizations pipelining, fast Kryo-based serialization, memory-mapped file logging, and read-only state queries.*

 Copycat is a pluggable framework, providing protocol and service implementations for various frameworks such as [Netty](http://netty.io) and [Vert.x](http://vertx.io).